WCJung/C0_Gromov_Hausdorff_distance/README.md

 This repository is the official implementation of in the submitted paper "Approximating real functions with varying domain".

 The purpose of README.md is to introduce the original concept of the $C^0$-Gromov-Hausdorff distance for compact metric spaces [1].
-It studies finite metric spaces from an approximation perspective and discusses its application to neural networks, which can be found in the submitted paper.
+We study on finite metric spaces from an approximation perspective and discuss its application to neural networks, which can be found in the submitted paper.

 One of motivation behind this work [1] is to provide an understanding of the classical Gromov-Hausdorff metric [2] by extending it to maps between metric spaces.
 The following definition of Gromov-Hausdorff distance which is equivalent to the approach in [2].